petrveprek/obircs/README.md

 ### Compile Time

 At compile time, *scribo* logging can be configured.
-All logging or selected categories and verbosities can be disabled.
-When disabled, the logging is completely removed and has no memory or computation overhead whatsoever.
+All logging or logging of selected categories and verbosities can be disabled.
+When disabled, the logging is completely removed and has no memory or computation overhead at run time whatsoever.
 This allows for different types of logging to be present in the codebase on permanent basis.
 When building software, development version can have detailed logging present, while production version can be less verbose.
 Configuration of *scribo* is controlled through a set of hash-defines.
-The defines can be provided during build time as toolchain command-line option, or the defines can be kept in a configuration file (`scribo.cfg`).
+The defines can be provided during build time as toolchain command-line option (usually either `-D <name>` or `/D <name>`), or the defines can be kept in a configuration file (`scribo.cfg` as `#define <name> 1`).

-Note that for a *scribo* configuration option to be active, it must be either provided on the command line, or be hash-defined in `scribo.cfg` to have value of 1.
-Value 1 of an option is treated as "enabled", any other value (including not being defined at all) is treated as "disabled".
+Note that for a *scribo* configuration option to be recognized as active, it must have value of `1`.
+Value `1` of an option is treated as "enabled", any other value (including not being defined at all) is treated as "disabled".

 #### Disable all *scribo* logging